pyxem/pyxem/README.md

 Installing
 ----------

-The easiest way is grabbing the source, and installing using PIP:
+The easiest way is installing using with pip:

 $ pip3 install fpd_data_processing